fritzthecap/differencetones-piano/README.md

 TODO:
 - add executable JAR file and its build in pom.xml
 - compound user interface that guides through intonation topics
-- explanatory documentation for each of the dem apps
+- explanatory documentation for each of the demo apps